buildkite/heroku-buildkite-agent/README.md

 ## Customising

-You can fork this repo and add your own hooks via the hooks directory, or even switch it to a [multi-buildpack](https://github.com/ddollar/heroku-buildpack-multi) to you can make other tools available inside your dyno.
+You can fork this repo and add your own hooks into a directory specified by a `BUILDKITE_HOOKS_PATH` var you set.

 ## License